Indian government removes head of investigative agency

 - Republicans stand behind Trump on wall; a few cracks emerge

 Congress party chief Rahul Gandhi has accused the government of removing Verma to quash a probe into the purchase of 36 French Rafale aircraft for the Indian air force.
+He hopes to make the aircraft purchase an election issue ahead of national polls due early this year.

+Verma had asked the Supreme Court to review the government’s earlier decision in October to remove him following a feud with his deputy, Rakesh Asthana.
+Both face corruption charges which are being investigated by an anti-corruption body that recommended both Verma and Asthana be transferred out of the agency.

+The Home Ministry said Verma’s new post is director-general of Fire Services, Civil Defense and Home Guards.
+He is to retire from government service on Jan.
+31 after turning 60.